What Does the Quran Actually Say About Hijab?

 An-Nur translates to The Light, and the Surah takes its name from verse 35, which describes Allah as the light of heavens and earth.

-Meanwhile, Al-Ahzab is a name for the confederates who fought the Muslims during the siege of Madinah.
+Meanwhile, Al-Ahzab is a name for the Confederates who fought the Muslims during the siege of Madinah.

 Other than that, there have been mentions of covering up in general, but the hijab in its head-covering form was only mentioned in these two Surahs.